eth-protocol-fellows/cohort-five/projects/eip-7732-implementation-in-nimbus.md

-# Project Template

-`eip-7732: enshrined Proposer Builder Separation` implementation in the Nimbus Consensus Client
+# `eip-7732: enshrined Proposer Builder Separation` implementation in the Nimbus Consensus Client

 ## Motivation

-Implementing proposer-builder separation (PBS) directly into the Nimbus consensus client helps prevent transaction censorship at the protocol level.
-This enshrines PBS on the protocol, which currently occurs as a sidecar in the protocol, creating a trustless system between proposers and builders.
-Additionally, it supports scaling Ethereum by enabling future upgrades like Danksharding and Inclusion lists.
-Working on this project will further solidify my understanding of the core Ethereum protocol, advancing my knowledge from intermediate to advanced.
+Transitioning from MEV-Boost to enshrined PBS (ePBS) eliminates reliance on third-party software, broadens block construction responsibilities, and ensures block construction adheres to the network's security rules.
+This integration fosters a transparent and competitive marketplace for block space.

+Currently, the system's dependence on a few relays introduces centralization risks and security vulnerabilities, as these relays operate outside Ethereum’s consensus rules.
+Enshrining PBS within the protocol seeks to mitigate these risks by establishing a secure proposer-builder relationship, encourage direct protocol engagement and create a transparent, equitable MEV market.
+By reducing reliance on external systems, ePBS enhances decentralization, improves censorship resistance, and supports long-term goals like MEV redistribution mechanisms (e.g., MEV-burn).

 ## Project description